holochain/docs-pages/src/pages/references/enable-holo.md

 You now have a fully functional Holo app up and running!

 !!! info
-For production deployment, make sure that `chaperoneUrl` is configured to `https://chaperone.holo.hosting` !!!
+For production deployment, make sure that `chaperoneUrl` is configured to `https://chaperone.holo.hosting` instead.
+!!!

 ## Deploy